Skip content

 CVE-2020-14418: madCodeHook Library Local Privilege Escalation

-Nettitude discovered a vulnerability in the ‘madCodeHook’ third party library which caused a number of security products, including Cisco AMP and Morphisec Unified Threat Prevention Platform, to contain a local privilege escalation vulnerability.
+LRQA discovered a vulnerability in the ‘madCodeHook’ third party library which caused a number of security products, including Cisco AMP and Morphisec Unified Threat Prevention Platform, to contain a local privilege escalation vulnerability.
 Since the vulnerability originated in a third party library, it is likely to affect other software using that library.
 The madCodeHook author states that at least 15 security vendors use the library.

-Following a coordinated disclosure process driven by Nettitude, the latest versions of Cisco AMP and Morphisec Unified Threat Prevention Platform are no longer vulnerable to this issue.
+Following a coordinated disclosure process driven by LRQA, the latest versions of Cisco AMP and Morphisec Unified Threat Prevention Platform are no longer vulnerable to this issue.
 Other software that uses madCodeHook may still be vulnerable.

 Products Affected